 This trip is being run by our partner and friend Ben and his team.
 Based in the U.K., they are experts in the Coral Triangle, run amazing excursions, and have a great appreciation for the underwater world.

 This trip is slightly different than the other trips offered by Ben.
 Since the staff at Alami Alor are very experienced with leading Ben's snorkeling groups it is not necessary for Ben to send a guide from his team.
 The benefit to you is a lower cost, while still providing helpful local travel organization including domestic flights and airport transfers.
 Having the resort full of snorkelers also guarantees boat trips are focused on snorkeling.

 This small group trip

 First you fly into Jakarta and spend the night in the Jakarta Airport Hotel and fly out the next morning to Alor.
-You will be met at the airport in Alor by staff from the resort and transported there to spend the next nine nights of your trip.
+You will be met at the airport in Alor by staff from the resort and transported there to spend the next seven or nine nights of your trip.

 The Alor Regency is made up of 15 islands, nine of which are inhabited and six are uninhabited.
 Alami Alor is on the largest island in the regency, Alor, as is the capital Kalabahi.

 The island and the way of life there feels very far flung to us westerners and is a treat to experience.
 The islands are rugged and volcanic creating beautiful scenery.